zhboner/realm/readme.md

 #### endpoint.interface: string

+Bind to a specific interface for outgoing traffics.

+#### endpoint.listen_interface: string

-Bind to a specific interface.
+Bind to a specific interface for incoming traffics.

 #### endpoint.listen_transport: string